-According to a report by Braze, users that were contacted on more than two channels raised their engagement level with the brand by 166%.
+According to a report by Braze, users that were contacted on more than two channels raised their engagement level with the brand by 800%.
 A multi-channel presence means email, social media, push notifications, SMS, chatbots, and in-app messages available 24/7/365.
-To make it work, you need to know how to tailor your messages for each channel, but also keeping them cohesive across all channels.
+To make it work, you need to know how to tailor your messages for each channel, but also keep them cohesive across all channels.

 Tailoring your multi-channel messaging requires a lot of personalization too.
 You need to send out specific messages that are based on the interests of the user, the buying behavior, and the pages that the user is browsing.
-One of the brands that understands the value of omnipresence in ecommerce is Steve Madden.
+One of the brands that understand the value of omnipresence in eCommerce is Steve Madden.

-Right of the bat, Steve Madden attempts to win over first-time subscribers/customers with a special giveaway for the exchange of their email addresses.
+Right off the bat, Steve Madden attempts to win over first-time subscribers/customers with a special giveaway for the exchange of their email addresses.

 When a buyer becomes inactive on their page, they immediately attempt to reactivate the buyer with customized messages that differ from the ones that they send to regular buyers.
 To further connect the physical store world with the online experience, the brand also provides an app for users where they’ll be constantly notified and develop their own profile which then can be used for customized messages and special offers from the brand.